 John Rylands Library Special Collections Blog : news related to manuscripts and other rare books; stories frequently include images.

-The Rylands Collection : highlights from the Special Collections division of the John Rylands University Library; included images from manuscripts and early printed books.
+The University of Manchester Library Image Collections : includes many images from the Special Collections division of the John Rylands University Library.
 Uses LUNA.

 Rylands Genizah : images of items (10th - 19th C) from the Genizah of the Ben Ezra Synagogue in Old Cairo.
 Uses LUNA.